khanwebguru/RestCalloutFramework/README.md

 # RestCalloutFramework

 This is a lightweight framework for apex HTTP callouts in salesforce.
+Use this if you are making callouts/Rest Callouts from Apex.

 ## Overview